Instructor: Dr. Jon Holtzman

 Class time: 11:30-12:20 Monday, Wednesday and Friday, in Biology Annex 102

-Campus Observatory: you will need to visit the campus observatory twice during the semester; it will be open from 9-10 pm two days each week (likely Monday and Thursday).
+Campus Observatory: you will need to visit the campus observatory twice during the semester; it will be open from 9-10 pm two days each week (Monday and Wednesday).
 See attached Observatory information pages; more details will be given in lab.

 Class notes are available on the class web site, and are probably your most valuable resource for reviewing and previewing what we do in class.

 Lab text: AY 110G Lab Manual.
 This is required, and you must bring it (at least the appropriate lab) to every lab class.
-You must have the Fall 2009 version.
-It is available at Kinko's for about $20.
+We will discuss options for obtaining it in class and lab.

 Grades will be based on:

 Attendance policy: Attendance at every lecture is highly recommended.
 This is especially true since we will not be following a specific textbook.
-Attendance will be taken at each lecture using a signup sheet, and this will be used, in part, to judge interest on the part of each student.
-The attendance record will be consulted to determine grades for borderline cases.
-When you come to class, you are expected to be polite with respect to other, e.g., no cell phones or talking in class.
-Sitting in the back row will only be allowed if all other seats are occupied.
+Attendance will be taken at each lecture, and may be factored into your in-class question grade (see below).
+When you come to class, you are expected to be polite with respect to other, e.g., no cell phones or talking in class, except when discussing class material.

 The lab reports are an important part of this class, as they constitute most of the out-of-class writing which is required.
 Because this course satisfies a general education requirement, writing is an important component of the course.
 Consequently, each lab report is required to include a description of the problem that the lab addresses and the techniques used to solve it, and a final discussion summarizing what was learned.
 It is important that these parts of the labs are written clearly and in good english.
-Lab reports must be completed by the beginning of the next lab section; exceptions will only be granted if the TA is approached in advance and if you have a valid excuse.
+Lab reports must be completed by the beginning of the next lab section.
 You will collaborate with a group in the lab, but every person must hand in their own individually-prepared lab summary.

-The first lab will meet the week of August 24.
+The first lab will meet the week of August 26.
+Because of Labor Day, there will be no lab the week of September 2.

 The weekly assignments are designed to try to keep you up-to-date with the material so you will be prepared for exams without needing to review excessively.
-The online assignments contain links to reading in the online textbook and to the appropriate sections in my class notes.
-Homework problems also may have references to relevant sections.
 When you finish the homework, you will be able to immediately see how well you did.

 General goals